Azure/azureml-examples/sdk/python/foundation-models/system/docs/component_docs/image_finetune/transformers_finetune_component.md

 5. _image_height_ (int, optional)

     Final Image height after augmentation that is input to the network.
-The default value is 224.
+Default value is -1 which means it would be overwritten by default image height in Hugging Face feature extractor.
+If either image_width or image_height is set to -1, default value would be used for both width and height.

 6. _image_width_ (int, optional)

     Final Image width after augmentation that is input to the network.
-The default value is 224.
+Default value is -1 which means it would be overwritten by default image width in Hugging Face feature extractor.
+If either image_width or image_height is set to -1, default value would be used for both width and height.

 7. _task_name_ (string, required)

     Which task the model is solving.
     It could be one of [`image-classification`, `image-classification-multilabel`].

+7. _metric_for_best_model_ (string, optional)

+    Specify the metric to use to compare two different models.
+The default value is accuracy.
+It could be one of [`loss`, `f1_score_macro`,
+     `accuracy`, `precision_score_macro`,
+     `recall_score_macro`, `iou`,
+     `iou_macro`, `iou_micro`,
+     `iou_weighted`]

 8. _apply_augmentations_ (bool, optional)